Order Journeys

 Order Delivered

 Each milestone is defined by thresholds that must be met for the milestone to be considered reached.
-These thresholds can not only be based on events from the transporter but also events from other systems or some time constraint, and more.
+These thresholds can be based not only on events from the transporter but also on events from other systems, time constraints, and more.
 This approach makes the journey a very powerful and flexible tool for keeping track of what happens to the order.

-To learn more about how to use order journey using out API, please refer to our order journey API documentation.
+To learn more about how to use order journeys using our API, please refer to our order journey API documentation.

 Milestones

-A milestone represents some key point in the order journey.
+A milestone represents a key point in the order journey.
 Some examples of milestones are:

 • Order received - The warehouse received notification about the order.